Working as a critical link between care providers, payers, and patients, the RHIA:

 RHIA Career Opportunities

-RHIAs enjoy job placements in a broad range of settings that span the continuum of healthcare including hospitals, multispecialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
+RHIAs enjoy job opportunities in a broad range of settings that span the continuum of healthcare including hospitals, multispecialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
 The profession has seen significant expansion in nonpatient care settings, with careers in managed care and insurance companies, software vendors, consulting services, government agencies, education, and pharmaceutical companies.
 Prospects are especially strong in these settings for RHIAs who possess advanced degrees in business or health administration.

 Job Titles for HIM Professionals with RHIA Credential